dougcunha/GitTools/README.md

 #### Reclone Parameters

-- `repository-name` (required): Name of the Git repository folder relative to the current directory
+- `repository-path` (required): Path to the Git repository (absolute or relative to the current directory)
 - `--no-backup` (optional): Skip creating a backup ZIP file before recloning
 - `--force` (optional): Ignore uncommitted changes and proceed with recloning
 - `--help` or `-h`: Show help and usage information